ipfs/js-ipfs-unixfs/README.md

 1. Ensure you have a `GH_TOKEN` env var containing a GitHub [Personal Access Token](https://github.com/settings/tokens) with `public_repo` permissions
 2. From the root of this repo run `npm run release` and follow the on screen prompts.
 It will use [conventional commits](https://www.conventionalcommits.org) to work out the new package version

-### Publishing release candidates
+### Using prerelease versions

-To publish a release candidate use `npm run release:rc`.
-This will result in version numbers similar to `0.4.4-rc.0+8d4b747` published under the npm tag `next`.
+Any changed packages from each successful build of master are published to npm as canary builds under the npm tag `next`.

-To update an rc, run `npm run release:rc` again.
+Canary builds only consider changes to packages in the last built commit so changes to the root config files should not result in new prereleases being published to npm.

 ## Contribute